How to Structure Your Math IA Format

-Following this, the body of your IA exploration should focus on the particular topic you have chosen to investigate and the relevant mathematical material that will help answer or address the intended aim of the work.
+The body of your IA exploration should focus on the particular topic you have chosen to investigate and the relevant mathematical material that will address the intended aim of the work.

-A pivotal point to consider is the level and clarity of Maths you use – the IB rewards a lot of marks for the use and communication of Mathematics, so keep this in mind when you start writing your Maths IA up!
+A pivotal point to consider is the level and clarity of the mathematics you use – the IB rewards a lot of marks for the use and communication of Mathematics, so keep this in mind when you start writing your Maths IA up!

 As with all assessments, you also need to include a solid conclusion that summarises the research and work you’ve done.